sravaniXplore05/My_Small_Project/README.md

 ## Features
 - **Java Theory and Basics**
-  concepts in java and simple syntax
+  concepts in java and simple syntax.

 - **Level-Based Practice**
   Practice basic Java concepts using levels with simple programming questions like if-else, loops, etc.